udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 thumbnail: images/socialmedia.jpg
 authors: Prabhat Reddy
 starred: false
-abio: Prabhat is a hopelessly open-minded optimist who hopes that one day he'll have learned everything about everything.
+abio: Prabhat Reddy:Prabhat is a hopelessly open-minded optimist who hopes that one day he'll have learned everything about everything.
 You can find him neck-deep in work or aimlessly goofing around; there is no in-between.
 If he’s not organising every minute of the existence of the universe into a computer-based journal,